PREPIDIL- dinoprostone gel

 Endocervically administered PREPIDIL Gel is not recommended for the following:

 Dinoprostone, as with other potent oxytocic agents, should be used only with strict adherence to recommended dosages.
 Dinoprostone should be administered by physicians in a hospital that can provide immediate intensive care and acute surgical facilities.

 Women aged 30 years or older, those with complications during pregnancy and those with a gestational age over 40 weeks have been shown to have an increased risk of post-partum disseminated intravascular coagulation.
-In addition, these factors may further increase the risk associated with labor induction (see ADVERSE REACTIONS, Post-marketing surveillance).
+In addition, these factors may further increase the risk associated with labor induction (see ADVERSE REACTIONS).
 Therefore, in these women, use of dinoprostone should be undertaken with caution.
 Measures should be applied to detect as soon as possible an evolving fibrinolysis in the immediate post-partum phase.